3 HAND STEPHEN

 Below: Stephen plays at the C.B.
 Gitty Juke Shack Stage in New Hampshire in 2017: Below: Ride the Train with Stephen on cigar box guitar:

-recorded in 1979 in a studio in the woods near Eugene, Oregon, with Stephen on voice and acoustic guitar, Jeff Stier on recorder,
+below: Stephen's first album, The Tree People, recorded in 1979 in a studio in the woods near Eugene, Oregon

 Below: music videos created by Stephen with songs from the 3rd Tree People album, It's My Story: Legends of the Tree People and Living with the Animals: